Spondylolisthesis FAQ — frequently asked questions

-We’ve compiled some of the most frequently asked questions regarding spondylolisthesis in a convenient list to give you a general idea about the condition and its treatment.
+We’ve compiled some of the most frequently asked questions regarding spondylolisthesis in a convenient guide to give you a better understanding about the condition and its treatment.

 Q. What is spondylolisthesis?

-A. Spondylolisthesis is a condition in which a vertebra slips out of alignment in relation to the surrounding vertebrae.
-The progression of the condition is quantified on scale from grade 1 to grade 5.
+A. Spondylolisthesis is a condition in which one of the vertebrae in the spinal column slips out of alignment in relation to the surrounding vertebrae.
+The progression of the condition is graded on a scale from one to five.

 Many factors can contribute to these causes and potentially speed the onset of the condition, including obesity, smoking, high-impact sports, poor posture for an extended period of time and many others.